microsoft/BotFramework-Composer/docs/rfcs/multi_locale.md

-### Multi-locale LG & LU support in Composer
+### Multi-locale LG & LU authoring in Composer

 ---

-#####Approach:
+The following RFC is intended to be guided by the following scenarios to be supported in Composer:

+1. I can create, modify, or delete a .lg or .lu file for a dialog or create a common.lg file in a language of my choosing.
+2. I can set the language for assets to be rendered in the authoring surface and forms.
+3. If the Shell cannot find the configured language, the original authored language of the asset will be used.
+4. I can create a full set of files in a language (base -> target(s)) that copies base as target(s) initial implementation.
+5. I can copy all Bot directory assets to a location of my choosing.
+6. I can load Bot Assets to replace the current assets if identical files exist to over-write implementations with new or modified versions

+##### Implementation:

 Providing a good experience to allow translations of these files can be complex.
-In considering the UX to provide support for language specific .lg and .lu files, we should take the opportunity to consider what has become convention for how Composer bot assets are representing on the filesytem.
+In considering the UX to provide support for language specific .lg and .lu files, we should take the opportunity to consider what has become convention for how Composer bot assets are represented on the filesytem.
 This RFC lays out different options to write files to disk logically and proposes an update to the current convention.

-The distribution of .lg and .lu files in a set of Composer assets will look like the following:
+The distribution of .lg and .lu files in a set of Composer assets currently look like the following:

 ```
 /ComposerDialogs